eBay/bascomtask/README.md

 to mistakenly execute a task before its parameters are ready.

 ## General Programming Model
-1) Task methods on are activated on demand by a call to execute, get, or other access operation on CompletableFuture returned from a task method.
+1) Task methods on are activated on demand by a call to execute, get, or other access operation on a CompletableFuture returned from a task method.
 2) Activation runs backward, activating that task method and all its predecessors (incoming arguments).
 3) Task methods that are ready to fire, either because all their CompletableFuture inputs have already completed or